jonathan-markland/80GFX/WebAssemblyDemo/readme.md

 This folder contains a compiled-to-WASM version of my 80GFX library, and within a small demo program.

-How to just run this dammit
+How to just run this dammit  - Updated 20 July 2019
 ---------------------------
-You run the program by checking out this repo, then double-click the index.html.
-The demo program is C++ compiled to WebAssembly, and runs sandboxed in your browser.
-In case you are old, this does NOT mean "ActiveX controls" are used  ;)
+You "just run" the program by checking out this repo.

+Recent browser security improvements mean you cannot just double-click the "index.html" and see the program running in your browser, so you will need to install a small local web server to serve this, for example:

+- sudo npm install http-server -g

+Then "cd" to the WebAssemblyDemo folder and start the HTTP server:

+- cd WHEREVER/80GFX/WebAssemblyDemo
+- http-server ./

+The default location is "http://127.0.0.1:8080/" which you can view in your browser.

 To build